 What Is a Flexible PCB?

 A Flexible PCB is a printed circuit board constructed using flexible polymer substrates, allowing it to bend or fold without damaging circuitry.
-Unlike rigid PCBs made from fiberglass-reinforced epoxy, flex PCBs use materials such as polyimide or polyester to achieve mechanical flexibility.
+Unlike rigid boards such as those used in rigid PCB designs, flex PCBs use materials such as polyimide or polyester to achieve mechanical flexibility.
+Our PCB design engineering team works closely with clients to ensure each flexible PCB is optimized for both electrical performance and mechanical durability.

 - Connection of hard-to-reach components